stepchowfun/toast/README.md

 Given a set of tasks to run, Toast computes a [topological sort](https://en.wikipedia.org/wiki/Topological_sorting) of the dependency DAG to determine in what order to run the tasks.
 Because Docker doesn't support combining two arbitrary images into one (for good reasons), Toast does not run tasks in parallel and must instead use a sequential execution schedule.
 You are free to use parallelism within individual tasks, of course.

 The topological sort of an arbitrary DAG is not necessarily unique.
-Toast uses an algorithm based on [depth-first search](https://en.wikipedia.org/wiki/Depth-first_search), traversing children in lexicographical order.
+Toast uses an algorithm based on depth-first search, traversing children in lexicographical order.
 The algorithm is deterministic and invariant to the order in which tasks and dependencies are listed, so reordering will not invalidate the cache.
 Furthermore, `toast foo bar` and `toast bar foo` are guaranteed to produce identical schedules to maximize cache utilization.

-## What does Toast assume about the containers it creates?

 Toast aims to make as few assumptions about the container environment as possible.
-In particular, Toast only assumes there is a program at `/bin/su` which can be invoked as `su -c COMMAND USER`.
-This program is used to run commands for tasks as the appropriate user with their preferred shell.
+Toast only assumes there is a program at `/bin/su` which can be invoked as `su -c COMMAND USER`.
+This program is used to run commands for tasks in the container as the appropriate user with their preferred shell.

-Every popular Linux distribution has an `su` utility that satisfies this criteria.
+Every popular Linux distribution has a `su` utility that satisfies this criterion.
 Toast has integration tests to ensure it works with popular base images such as `debian`, `alpine`, `busybox`, etc.

 ## Toastfiles